 Tubs of fruit pieces are a handy sweet snack for kids and all the brands we looked at had at least three stars.
 However, the Goulburn Valley Diced Fruit range rates four stars because the fruit is in juice rather than jelly or syrup and had no added sugar.

 Fruit pouches also averaged at three stars, but the products that came out with four stars like Whole Kids Frooshie, Rafferty's Garden LB1 and SPC Crush Ups were almost entirely fruit compared with SPC Fruity Jellys with only 10% fruit.

 There are two types of grain-based bars: those that position themselves as healthy with names such as "oats and honey", "cereal bites" and "muesli bars".
-And those which don't try as hard to look healthy, using words like "puffs", "bubble bars" and "choc rainbow".
+And those that don't try as hard to look healthy, using words like "puffs", "bubble bars" and "choc rainbow".
+But chances are they'll all be sweet, because the manufacturers rely on sugars of various kinds – but usually ordinary sugar (sucrose), glucose or glucose syrup – to hold them together.